Mark Embree

 Mark Embree is professor of computational and applied mathematics at Virginia Tech in Blacksburg, Virginia.
 Until 2013, he was a professor of computational and applied mathematics at Rice University in Houston, Texas.

 Mark Embree was awarded Man of the Year and Outstanding Student in the College of Arts and Sciences at Virginia Tech in 1996.
 He was also a Rhodes Scholar at the University of Oxford, where he completed his doctorate.

 Early life

 Mark Embree attended Thomas Jefferson High School for Science and Technology.

 Research

 His main research interests are Krylov subspace methods, non-normal operators and spectral perturbation theory, Toeplitz matrices, random matrices, and damped wave operators.

 Books

-Dr Mark Embree wrote a book with Lloyd N. Trefethen titled Spectra and Pseudospectra: The Behavior of Nonnormal Matrices and Operators.
+Embree wrote a book with Lloyd N. Trefethen titled Spectra and Pseudospectra: The Behavior of Nonnormal Matrices and Operators.